stormheartfox/stormheartfox/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Golang
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Open Source Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with repos to contribute on
-- 💬 Ask me about ...
+- 💬 Ask me about DevOps & Kubernetes deployments
-- 📫 How to reach me: ...
+- 📫 How to reach me: you can reach me here on Github or via LinkedIn
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Outside of development I am a competition rock climber & have podiumed over 10 times since I began climbing in 2022!
 -->